keithfancher/tvmv/README.md

 ```

 **NOTE:** Both the `en` and `de` subtitle files will be renamed to the same
+resulting filename.
+As of `tvmv` version `0.5.0`, this operation will simply
-resulting filename. **DO NOT PROCEED.** One of these files will be
+fail.
+For versions `0.4.0` and below, however, **DO NOT PROCEED.** One of
-overwritten.
+these files will be overwritten.

 My workaround here is to simply target my preferred language when renaming,
 i.e. `tvmv mv -n "ab fab" -a *en.srt`.
 The other languages are still around if